 Our web interface is an easy way to upload content to share with others.
 We also support many third-party apps including Cyberduck and DropShare.
 More details are available in our help section: How Can I Upload to B2.

 If you’re concerned about overrunning your cloud storage budget, take comfort that B2 provides you with data cap and alert management features, so you’ll never be hit with a surprise bill.

-Hopefully we’ve given you some ideas of how you can integrate B2 into your own workflow to help ease your archiving burden and make it easier for you to share files securely and safely.
+Hopefully we’ve given you some ideas of how you can integrate B2 into your own photography or videography workflow to help ease your archiving burden and make it easier for you to share files securely and safely.
 Are you a photo or video pro using B2?
-What are your biggest data storage challenges?
+What are your biggest photo or video data storage challenges?
 Let us know in the comments, and feel free to share other tips and techniques!